 We're almost two years into the pandemic, and we've certainly learned a lot about treating COVID-19 and its variants.
 But there's a new chapter in how the virus is impacting women in particular, and how we're defining long COVID treatment.
 At Parsley Health , our doctors have seen an increasing number of female patients exhibiting long COVID symptoms.
 A new study at the University of Michigan* found that among COVID-19 survivors, the rate of long COVID was 49% among women and 37% among men.

-While there isn’t enough research yet to determine precisely why female sex is a risk factor, there are certain health conditions that make people more susceptible to long Covid, says Parsley Health’s Senior Director of Medical Affairs Darcy McConnell, MD : its similarities to autoimmune conditions —which women are also more likely to be diagnosed with—sheds some light.
-Research has shown women generally have a stronger immune response than men, which may be what makes them more vulnerable to prolonged autoimmune-related symptoms after contracting a virus like Covid-19.
+While there isn’t enough research yet to determine precisely why being a woman is a risk factor, there are certain health conditions that make people more susceptible to long COVID, says Parsley Health’s Senior Director of Medical Affairs Darcy McConnell, MD : its similarities to autoimmune conditions —which women are also more likely to be diagnosed with—sheds some light.
+Research has shown women generally have a stronger immune response than men, which may be what makes them more vulnerable to prolonged autoimmune-related symptoms after contracting a virus like COVID-19.

-With expertise in successfully treating women with autoimmune conditions such as Hashimoto's disease, Parsley doctors have had a unique perspective on treating their long-haul Covid patients—and have developed a proven protocol to diagnose and successfully treat it.
+With expertise in successfully treating women with autoimmune conditions such as Hashimoto's disease, Parsley doctors have had a unique perspective on treating their long-haul COVID patients—and have developed a protocol to diagnose and successfully treat it.